pinnacle-comp/pinnacle/wiki/configuration/config-basics.md

 # Config Basics

 While some compositors expose configuration through a declarative file or shell commands, Pinnacle instead provides configuration libraries used by config clients.
-Because I'm insane, there are both Lua and Rust libraries for you to pick from.
+There are both Lua and Rust libraries for you to pick from.

 I say config *client* because that is exactly what a Pinnacle config is.
 All configuration, from keybinds to output management, is exposed as a gRPC interface over a Unix domain socket.